Soft Tournament Equilibrium: Extended Bibliography and Citation Analysis

 \subsection{Tournament Solutions: Historical Development}

 The study of tournament solutions has a rich history dating back to the 1950s.
-The Top Cycle (also known as the Smith set) was independently discovered by several researchers \citep{Good1971,Miller1980,Schwartz1990}.
+The Top Cycle, also known as the Smith set, is associated with early work by \citet{Good1971}, \citet{Smith1973}, \citet{Miller1980}, and \citet{Schwartz1990}.
 The Uncovered Set was introduced by \citet{Fishburn1977} and further studied by \citet{Miller1980}.
 These solutions were motivated by the problem of selecting winners in voting systems where cyclic preferences are common.

 The axiomatic characterization of tournament solutions has been a major focus of research. \citet{Laffond1996} established important composition consistency results for the Top Cycle. \citet{Brandt2016} provides a comprehensive modern treatment of tournament solutions in the context of computational social choice.